The Best Fitness and Wellness Tips for Every Bride

 4. Adjust Your Eating Habits

 The best way to get the most out of any exercise routine is to pair it with healthy eating habits.
 "You can lose weight through diet alone, but it is exceedingly difficult to lose body fat by leaving your diet the same and trying to exercise it off," Rice says.
 The simplest way to get started?
 Eat more vegetables.
-"I've had clients who decided to eat more vegetables and within a week, their body fat dropped 2 percent and their abs started to show," Doyle adds.
-You'll also want to focus on "superfoods," like broccoli, eggs and walnuts, which fill you up quicker, keep you feeling full longer and help you lose weight faster.
+"I've had clients who decided to eat more vegetables and within a week, their body fat dropped 2 percent and their abs started to show," says Greg Doyle, author of Fit for a Bride and founder of Wedding Gym.
+You'll also want to focus on superfoods, like broccoli, eggs and walnuts, which fill you up quicker, keep you feeling full longer and help you lose weight faster.

 5. Lose Fat, Not Muscle

 The big takeaway here is your body has a cap of how much fat you can blast at any given time.
 "You could lose more weight, but it might not be from fat," Doyle explains.
 "The weight you lose may be from muscle, which isn't good because losing muscle means messing with your metabolism."
 To stay in the healthy zone follow this guide: If you're trying to drop 30 pounds, you should be aiming to lose 2 percent of your body weight per week.
 If your weight loss goal is 20 pounds, aim for losing one percent per week.